 How much should I budget for healthcare abroad?

 Budget €100-400/month for health insurance/costs in most countries.
-In universal healthcare countries (UK, Canada, Spain), your taxes cover most care.
+In Universal healthcare healthcare countries (UK, Canada, Spain), your taxes cover most care.
 In insurance-based systems (Germany, Netherlands, US), monthly premiums are higher.
 Always add a buffer for dental, vision, and prescription copays.

 Not sure which country fits your profile?